Financial Aid Disbursements & Billing

 Financial Aid Disbursement

 Disbursement of Financial Aid occurs by direct deposit or mail beginning the 10th day of each term.
-Subsequently, aid will be disbursed, once per week during the term.
-If your financial aid exceeds your charges, it will be credited to your account and the balance will be disbursed to you.
+Subsequently, aid will be disbursed, once per week during the term to your ARCC student account on Wednesdays.
+If your financial aid exceeds your charges, it will be credited to your personal bank account or a check sent via USPS to your current mailing address on file.
+This balance will be disbursed to you the following Friday.
 If your charges exceed your aid, it will be credited to your account and you must pay the balance.

 Make sure your permanent address is current at all times with the Records Office of Anoka-Ramsey.

 To have any excess financial aid funds direct deposited to your checking or savings account, complete the Direct Deposit Authorization form through e-services.

 With direct deposit all student payroll checks, refunds and financial aid overage amounts are automatically deposited to your specified bank account using electronic funds transfer.
 Students who have signed up for direct deposit will no longer be issued paper checks.
 Direct deposit funds are available before any checks are issued.

 You will need your bank routing number and account number.
 You can find this information on the bottom of your check or your savings deposit slip.